Who is an occupational therapist and what does an OT do?

 Occupational therapists also work in mental health settings where they help patients who suffer from, mental illness, or emotional problems.
 They help these patients cope with, and engage in, daily life by teaching skills such as time management, budgeting, and doing household chores.
 In addition, therapists may work with individuals who have problems with drug abuse, alcoholism, depression, or other disorders.
 They may also work with people who have been through a traumatic event.

-Occupational therapists also work in hospitals, work as part of a health care team along with doctors, registered nurses, and other types of therapists such as a physical therapist or speech therapist.
-They may work with patients with acute to chronic conditions, such as cancer, or help rehabilitate a patient recovering from hip replacement surgery.
+Occupational therapists also work in hospitals, work as part of a healthcare team along with doctors, registered nurses, and other types of therapists such as a physical therapist or speech therapist.
+They may work with patients with acute to chronic conditions, such as cancer, or help rehabilitate a patient recovering from a hip replacement surgery.
 Occupational therapists also oversee the work of occupational therapy assistants and aides.

 Occupational therapists assess and apply therapeutic, vocational and rehabilitative treatments for people who suffer from physical disabilities, mental health problems, and learning difficulties.
 The primary objective of occupational therapy intervention is to help patients lead normal lives and carry out daily activities.